Sayed Marei: Career and activities

 Following the regime change in 1952 Marei was named as the managing director of the Supreme Committee for Agrarian Reform.
 Therefore, he was in charge of drafting and executing the law on agricultural reforms.
 He became the chairman of the board of directors of the Agricultural Credit Bank in March 1955.
 His first ministerial post was the minister of state for agrarian reform to which he was appointed on 1 July 1956 in a cabinet reshuffle.
 The office was a new addition to the Egyptian cabinet.
 He was made the minister of agrarian reform in 1957.
 The ministry was named as the ministry of central agrarian reform in 1958, and Marei continued to head it.
 He became the minister of agriculture in 1961.
 He was removed from the post the same year due to the unsuccessful attempts of the ministry to overcome the cotton worm disaster.

 Marei served as the vice president of the Parliament in the early 1960s.
 He was a member of the Arab Socialist Union and became part of its secretariat in November 1964.
 He was appointed minister of land reclamation in August 1967 succeeding Abdel Mohsen Abu Al Nour in the post.
 Marei was in office until March 1968, and Mohamed Bakr Ahmed replaced him in the post.
 However, Marei was reappointed the minister of agriculture in May 1968 when President Gamal Abdel Nasser reshuffled the cabinet.

 Marei was appointed deputy prime minister for agriculture and irrigation in November 1970.
 He was named as the secretary general of the Arab Socialist Union on 16 January 1972 replacing Mohammed Abdul Salem Al Zayyat in the post.
 With this appointment Marei left his deputy premiership.
 He became an advisor to the President Anwar Sadat in April 1973.

-Marei was made the speaker of the Parliament in 1974, replacing Hafiz Badawy in the post.
+Marei was elected as the Speaker of the House in 1974, replacing Hafiz Badawy in the post.
 He also served as the secretary general of the World Food Conference held in Rome, Italy, in November 1974.
 Marei's term as speaker of the Parliament ended in October 1978, and he was succeeded by Sufi Abu Taleb in the post.
 Then Marei was again named as the advisor to the President Anwar Sadat.
 He was one of the political figures of the Sadat era who developed economic policy of the country.
 He adopted a politically liberal and socially conservative leaning during this period.

 Marei resigned from his post of the presidential advisor in 1981 shortly after the assassination of Anwar Sadat and the election of Hosni Mobarak as president.